 MISSION & VISION

-The purpose of the Hispanic Employment Program (HEP) is to ensure that Hispanics have an equal opportunity to compete in all aspects of Federal employment, address the under representation of Hispanics, eliminate discriminatory barriers, monitor merit promotions, Equal Employment Opportunity Office (EEO) complaints, and all personnel activities that impact hiring, development and recognition.
+The purpose of the Equal Employment Opportunity (EEO) Hispanic Employment Program (HEP) is to ensure that Hispanics have an equal opportunity to compete in all aspects of Federal employment, address the under representation of Hispanics, eliminate discriminatory barriers, monitor merit promotions, Equal Employment Opportunity Office (EEO) complaints, and all personnel activities that impact hiring, development and recognition.
 As an ancillary function, the HEP assists in creating cultural awareness.
-DLA Land and Maritime HEP is under the auspices of the EEO Office.
-The HEP consists of a manager and coordinator, responsible for the implementation of the program, and committee members that provide support to our endeavors.
+The EEO HEP consists of a Chair and Coordinator, responsible for the implementation of the program, and committee members that provide support to our endeavors.
 Our program success depends on the quality, commitment, and support of management at all levels.

 - Civil Rights Act 1964 (P.L.
 88-352), as amended